 Wolverton Folk and Blues Fair, May

-This small one day festival started in 2011 and takes place at Wolverton Manor which is in Shorwell in the pretty West Wight.
-It's a charity event which features local singers and bands who entertain people in folding camping chairs with the backdrop of the manor house.
+This small one day festival started in 2011 and takes place at Wolverton Manor in Shorwell in the pretty West Wight.
+It's a charity event featuring local singers and bands who entertain people in folding camping chairs with the backdrop of the manor house.

 Riverfest is a free charity-run festival which aims to show off sustainable jollity around the River Medina.
 It's a family friendly day out and attracts about 4000 people, with a 'village fete' atmosphere according to the organisers - the Footprint Trust.
 There's no parking so you have to turn up on foot, cycle or bus (or pedalo, unicycle etc).